How to Keep Your Dog Safe During Spring, Summer, Autumn and Winter

 Insects like fleas, ticks, mosquitoes and flies are more during summer months than during other seasons.
 It is advisable to protect your dog from them with the help of sprays, dips, shampoos and collars.

 How to Keep Your Dog Safe During Autumn (Fall)

 Snakes prepare for hibernation during autumn.
 More snake bites occur during autumn months.
 Keep your dog away from locations that are infested with poisonous snakes.
 Poisonous snake bite can be fatal.

 People usually change their car’s engine coolant during autumn.
 Ensure that any spills are cleaned immediately.
 Ethylene glycol based coolants are toxic.
 It is a good idea to use propylene glycol based coolants, as they less toxic than ethylene glycol based coolants and other coolants.

 Rodents tend to move indoors during autumn months.
 People usually use rodenticide to deal with this problem.
 Unfortunately this chemical is highly toxic for your dog.
 It can even kill your loving pooch.
 It is not advisable to use this chemical.

 It is important to give more food to your dog during colder months, especially if it lives or spends time outdoors.
 This will help your dog stay warm by generating heat in its body.

-It is very important to keep your dog warm, happy and healthy during the winter months.
+It is important to know how to keep your dog warm during winter.
+Also keep it happy and healthy during these cold months.
 Many winter hazards like ice and antifreeze can cause significant harm to your loving pooch.

 Dogs love the taste of antifreeze.
 Unfortunately it is toxic to your pet pooch.
 It can kill your dog.
 It is very important to keep antifreeze out of reach of your pet.
 If you suspect antifreeze consumption, you need to consult your vet without delay.